Meryle Secrest: Biography

 Secrest was born in Bath, England, and educated at the City of Bath Girls School, a city-run grammar school strong in the arts and Humanities.
 Her family emigrated to Canada, where she began her career as a journalist.
 She worked as women's editor for the Hamilton News in Ontario, Canada; shortly thereafter she was named "Most Promising Young Writer" by the Canadian Women's Press Club.
 After marrying an American in 1964, she began writing for The Washington Post, doing profile interviews of notable personalities from Leonard Bernstein to Anaïs Nin.

 In 1975, she left the Post to write books full-time.
 Since then she has written a number of biographies; her subjects have included Frank Lloyd Wright, Lord Duveen, Stephen Sondheim, Leonard Bernstein, Salvador Dalí, Kenneth Clark, Bernard Berenson, Romaine Brooks, Richard Rodgers, and Amedeo Modigliani.
 Her autobiography is entitled Shoot the Widow.

+In 2014 Secrest published Elsa Schiaparelli: A Biography which examined Schiaparelli's childhood, her stratospheric rise in the world of Parisian design, and her collaborations with the Surrealists, Jean Cocteau, and Dali.

 She lives in Washington, D.C.